aacoelho/editorjs-toggle/README.md

-# editorjs-toggle Tool for Editor.js
+# Toggle Tool for Editor.js

 ## Installation

-Use your package manager to install the package `editorjs-editorjs-toggle`.
+Use your package manager to install the package `editorjs-toggle`.

 ```
-npm install editorjs-editorjs-toggle
+npm install editorjs-toggle

-yarn add editorjs-editorjs-toggle
+yarn add editorjs-toggle
 ```

 ## Development